-\begin{lemma} In Algorithm {\sc LandmarkWithChirality}, if an agent terminates, then the ring has been explored and the other agent will terminate as well. \end{lemma} \begin{proof} We show the lemma by case analysis on how the agents terminate.
+\begin{lemma} In Algorithm {\sc LandmarkWithChirality}, if an agent terminates, then the ring has been explored and the other agent will terminate as well. \end{lemma} \begin{proof} We prove the lemma by case analysis on how the agents terminate.
 In the proof we assume that the left direction corresponds to a counter-clockwise direction.
 Consider first the case when the agents terminate at the same time.
-According to the algorithm, this happens only in the four cases considered below; when this happens the ring has been explored: \begin{itemize} \item Agent $F$, in state \sForward, catches agent $B$ in state \sReturn at node $w$ (see Figure \ref{figure:fforwardbreturn}): Consider the node $v$ where $B$ catched $F$ and changed state to \sBounce the last time.
+According to the algorithm, this happens only in the four cases considered below; in each case, we show that the ring has been explored:

+\begin{enumerate} \item Agent $F$, in state \sForward, catches agent $B$ in state \sReturn at node $w$ (see Figure \ref{figure:fforwardbreturn}): Consider the node $v$ where $B$ caught $F$ and changed state to \sBounce the last time.
 The counter-clockwise segment from $v$ to $w$ has been explored by $F$, that never changed its direction.
 Consider now the node $z$ where $B$ changed state to \sReturn the last time; it is not difficult to see that $z$ must be in the counter-clockwise segment from $v$ to $w$; this in turn implies that $B$ has explored the clockwise segment from $v$ to $w$.
 Thus the entire ring has been explored.

 \item The agents, $F$ in state \sForward and $B$ in state \sBounce, moving in opposite direction meet at a node: The entire ring has clearly been explored.